Ice Age Europe

 The Ice age climate rendered vast tracts of the European landscape too cold and dry to permit tree growth.
 So, in place of forests were vast tracts of grassland and tundra.
 Plants from these two habitats met, mixed and eventually covered much of eastern, central and western Europe.
 This unique ‘tundra-steppe’ ecosystem thrived as the glaciers advanced and shrivelled almost continuously.

 The tundra steppe was an incredibly rich environment.
 Although the winters were harsh, the summers were not much cooler than they are today.
-Unlike the frigid Arctic tundra with their short summers and restricted growing season- Ice age Europe experienced the same long summers that European latitudes do now.
+Unlike the frigid Arctic tundra with its short summers and restricted growing season, Ice age Europe experienced the same long summers that European latitudes do now.
 Spring and summer boasted plentiful sunlight and warmth, which encouraged plant growth.
 The lush vegetation which included grasses, herbs and mosses supported a vast menagerie of grazing animals.
-At times, Europe and central Asia resembled the Serengeti, but instead this was an Ice age Serengeti.
+At times, Europe and central Asia resembled the Serengeti, but instead, this was an Ice age Serengeti.

 For more than 250,000 years the Neanderthals had Europe totally to themselves.
 But then in the space of 4000-5000 years, a new kind of human entered Europe from the Near East and spread rapidly across the continent.
 For the first time, Europe had two human species living side by side; our ancestors, Homo sapiens had arrived.

 Fully modern humans had settled in the Near East some 100,000 years ago and had successfully travelled eastwards across India and Southeast Asia.
 Yet for almost 50,000 years, they had stalled at the gates of Europe, there was something that was preventing them from entering.
 It seems likely that that something was the climate.
-Our prehistoric ancestors were more heavily built than us, but still possessed the slender, long limbed bodies typical of warmer climes.
-Therefore these early modern humans were ill adapted for the European climate.
+Our prehistoric ancestors were more heavily built than us, but still possessed the slender, long-limbed bodies typical of warmer climes.
+Therefore these early modern humans were ill-adapted to the European climate.